publishpress/publishpress-revisions/readme.txt

 - You will see the normal editing layout in Divi, with the PublishPress Revisions buttons in the top toolbar and right sidebar.
 Click "Edit With The Divi Builder" to make content changes.

 [Click here for more on duplicate posts with Divi](https://publishpress.com/knowledge-base/divi-theme/).

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the PublishPress Revisions plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fc124-22df-404f-98e9-72d17ad6d47c).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Upgrade Notice ==